ulfschneider/ulf.website/content/posts/2023-08-27-composition-vs-inheritance.md

 In my words: Use inheritance for *is-a* relationships.

-Stevens guidance:

-Inheritance should only be used when:
+Steven´s guidance: Inheritance should only be used when
 - Both classes are in the ==same logical domain==
 - The subclass is a ==proper subtype== of the superclass
 - The superclass’s implementation is ==necessary or appropriate== for the subclass